-0.4 CREATING AN ACTION PLAN POSTER WHEN TO DO IT?
+0.4 CREATING AN ACTION FLAN FOSTER 1 WHEN TO DO IT?
 When will we do this by?
 WHO WILL DO IT?
-Which of us will do each of these tasks?
-Things to do HOW TO DO IT?
+Which of us will do each of these tasks? l HOW TO DO IT?
 What tasks do we need to work on to get this done?
 CREATING AN ACTION PLAN OUR ACTION TOOL How can we get what we want from this person?
-3 AN ACT OUR ALLIES Who can help us influence this person?
-CREATING odij WHO'S IN CHARGE?
+G AN ACT OUR ALLIES Who can help us influence this person?
+CREATIN WHO'S IN CHARGE?
 Who has the power to implement our solution?
 SET GOALS What will it take to implement our solution?
-(SOLUTION What specific solution do we want to focus on?
-R ACTION FOCUS What is our goal?
+SOLUTION What specific solution do we want to focus on?
+ACTION FOCUS What is our goal?